albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-Both rows and columns implement the [`Iterable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Iterable.html) of `int[]` interface.
+Both the `Rows` and `Columns` inner instance classes implement the [`Iterable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Iterable.html) of type `int[]` interface.
 Any type that implements the `Iterable` interface, can be used within the for-each loop as shown in the following fragment.

 ```java
 final Data data = ...;